Opetushallitus/koski-mydata/README.md

    * What to do with people without hetu
    * (Strip only hetu from log entries, not date of birth?) or encrypt entries
    * Configure environment variables in one place
+   * User should be able to give permission in Opintopolku to share data

+### Logging
+   * Log levels
+   * Access log

 ### Running & Deploying